SunayKulkarni/SunayKulkarni/README.md

 # 💫 About Me:
 Hey,
-here i push all of the stuff im interested in Cause why not
+here i push all of the stuff im interested.

 ## 🌐 Socials: